 “LEO gives me the opportunity to serve others and use my skills in a way that can help other people,” Patrick says.

 “Economists have a really good framework for thinking about how people make choices, how organizations make choices, and how the world operates,” said Patrick.
 “Some of the hard and important questions haven’t been answered yet and sometimes aren’t as prioritized.”

 So LEO researchers are asking the hard questions.
 And they’re bringing others on board.
-Today, LEO actively engages a network of 40 faculty affiliates—which means our work isn’t only deepening our own researchers, but it’s also influencing the perspectives and priorities of economists across the country.
+Today, LEO actively engages a network of more than 50 faculty affiliates—which means our work isn’t only deepening our own researchers, but it’s also influencing the perspectives and priorities of economists across the country.

 LEO faculty affiliate Kirk Doran, Henkels Family Collegiate Chair and Associate Professor at the University of Notre Dame, said his interest in LEO was spurred by LEO’s ambitious vision of winning the fight against poverty.